 - Long face

 Orthognathic surgery is one of the most powerful facial cosmetic procedures.
-Changing the size, shape, angle and/or alignment of the jaws can dramatically improve facial balance and aesthetics, while improving self-image and self-confidence.
+Changing the size, shape, angle and/or alignment of the jaws can dramatically change one’s facial balance and aesthetics.

 How Is Double Jaw Surgery Different From V-Line Surgery?

 Double jaw surgery concentrates on issues pertaining to the two jaws and how they interact with one another.
 It can be applied to a wide variety of functional and cosmetic issues.

 V-line surgery affects the lower jaw only.
 The bone is filed down and a portion of bone is removed to achieve a more slender and soft lower face shape.
 V-line surgery can change a patient’s face shape from square to oval and create a sharper chin profile.
 It is cosmetic only; V-line surgery does not affect the ability to speak, chew, swallow or breathe.

 What Other Forms of Facial Contouring Surgery Can Benefit Asian Patients?

 Bone contouring surgeries have a profound impact because they alter the foundational structure of the face.
 The impact often exceeds what can be achieved with soft tissue manipulation alone.

 If multiple surgeries are planned, we may recommend a staged procedure (an operation undertaken in two or more separate parts) to facilitate healing and assess the patient’s evolving facial aesthetics on an ongoing basis.